JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/data.rst

-:code:`3denvar_bumploc_bumpinterp.yaml` is an example of pure 3DEnVar with a 5-member ensemble background error covariance and diagnosed horizontal localization scales (see :code:`parameters_bumploc.yaml` below) and using BUMP utilities for spatial interpolation of models fields.
+:code:`3denvar_bumploc_bumpinterp.yaml` is an example of pure 3DEnVar with a 5-member ensemble background error covariance and diagnosed horizontal localization scales (see :code:`parameters_bumploc.yaml` below) and using BUMP utilities for spatial interpolation of model fields.

 :code:`3denvar_bumploc_unsinterp.yaml` is the same as :code:`3denvar_bumploc_bumpinterp.yaml`, except for using an unstructured interpolation with barycentric weights, which is available from OOPS repository.

-:code:`3denvar_2stream_bumploc_unsinterp.yaml` is the same as :code:`3denvar_bumploc_bumpinterp.yaml`, except for using the two-stream state initialization method.
-More information about two-stream state initialization is available in the :ref:`geometry-mpas` class documentation.
+:code:`3denvar_2stream_bumploc_unsinterp.yaml` is the same as :code:`3denvar_bumploc_bumpinterp.yaml`, except for using the 2-stream state initialization method.
+More information about 2-stream state initialization is available in the :ref:`geometry-mpas` class documentation.

 :code:`3denvar_dual_resolution.yaml` is an example of pure 3DEnVar with a finer resolution state (at 384 km) and coarse resolution increment (at 480 km).